heheleo/algo25/content/Unit 4/Artificial Intelligence/Neural Networks/Overfitting and Underfitting.md

-In general, more [[Training with Data (Types of machine learning)|training]] results in less bias but variance can increase.
+In general, more [[Training with Data|training]] results in less bias but variance can increase.

 [^1]: https://aws.amazon.com/what-is/overfitting/